DataS-DHSC/dhsc_rap_workshop/bookdown-example/_book/index.md

 # RAP Workshop

-This document contains the examples and exercises for the DHSC Data Science RAP Workshop in R. This will take you through:
+This document contains the examples and exercises for the DHSC Data Science RAP Workshop in R. This will take you through a basic data analysis example that you can apply the RAP template to.

-- Reading in data
-- Manipulating data
-- Plotting data
-- Calculating statistics